-Roger Royse, the founder of the Royse Law Firm, works with companies ranging from newly formed tech startups to publicly traded multinationals in a variety of industries, including technology, entertainment and new media, sports, real estate, and agri-business.
+Roger Royse, the founder of the Royse Law Firm, works with companies ranging from newly formed tech startups to publicly traded multinationals in a variety of industries.
 Roger regularly advises on complex tax structuring, high stakes business negotiations and large international financial transactions.
 Practicing business and tax law since 1984, Roger’s background includes work with prominent San Francisco Bay area law firms, as well as Milbank, Tweed, Hadley and McCloy in New York City.

 Roger is active in leadership roles with several bar associations, including the following:

 • Chair of the Taxation Committee of the ABA Business Law Section;

 • Vice Chair of the Tax Policy and Simplification Committee of the ABA Tax Section;